A First Look at RISC-V Virtualization from an Embedded Systems Perspective: Rocket Core Hypervisor Extension

+\section{Rocket Core Hypervisor Extension}

-We have implemented the RISC-V hypervisor extension in the open-source Rocket core, a modern 5-stage, in-order, highly configurable core, part of the Rocket chip SoC generator \cite{Asanovic2016} and written in the novel Chisel HCL (hardware construction language) \cite{bachrach2012}.
+We have implemented the RISC-V hypervisor extension in the open-source Rocket core, a modern 5-stage, in-order, highly configurable core, part of the Rocket chip SoC generator \cite{Asanovic2016} and written in the novel Chisel hardware construction language \cite{bachrach2012} {(Figure \ref{fig:rocket_chip_over})}.
 Despite being possible to configure this core according to the 32- or 64-bit variants of the ISA (RV32 or RV64, respectively), our implementation currently only supports the latter.
 The extension can be easily enabled by adding a \textit{WithHyp} configuration fragment in a typical Rocket chip configuration.
-As explained in the previous sections, RISC-V support for virtualization still only focuses on the CPU virtualization.
-Therefore, we have also extended other Rocket chip components, namely the PLIC and the CLINT, to tackle some of the previously identified drawbacks regarding interrupt virtualization.

-\subsection{Rocket Core Hypervisor Extension}

-The bulk of our H-extension implementation in the Rocket core revolves around the CSR module which implements most of the privilege architecture logic: exception triggering and delegation, mode changes, privilege instruction and CSRs, their accesses, and respective permission checks.
-These mechanisms were straightforward to implement, as very similar ones already exist for other privilege modes.
-Although most of the new CSRs and respective functionality mandated by the specification were implemented, we have left out some optional features.
-For example, \textit{htinst} and \textit{mtinst} are hardwired to zero.
-These registers expose a trapping instruction in an easily digestible, pre-decoded form so that the hypervisor can more quickly handle the trap while avoiding reading the actual guest instruction and polluting the data cache.
-Nevertheless, all the mandatory H-extension features are implemented and, therefore, our implementation is fully compliant with the RISC-V H-extension specification.
-Table \ref{tab:h-feat} summarizes all the included and missing features.
+\mypara{{Hypervisor CSRs and Instructions.}} The bulk of our H-extension implementation in the Rocket core revolves around the CSR module which implements most of the privilege architecture logic: exception triggering and delegation, mode changes, privilege instruction and CSRs, their accesses, and respective permission checks.
+These mechanisms were straightforward to implement, as very similar ones already exist for other privilege modes. { Although most of the new CSRs and respective functionality mandated by the specification were implemented, we have left out some optional features.
+Specifically: